take0a/envoy-killercoda-sccenarios/migrating-from-haproxy-to-envoy/step1.md

-An example HA Proxy configuration can be viewed in the editor by opening `haproxy.cfg`{{open}}.
+An example HA Proxy configuration can be viewed in the editor by opening `haproxy.cfg`.
 HA Proxy configurations generally have four key elements:

 1. Configuring the HA Proxy Server, logging structure and process-wide security and performance tunings that affect HAProxy at a low level.
 This is defined globally across all instances.
 See `global` section in `haproxy.cfg`.